 An additional benefit of metal is that, while reclaimed wood has no guarantees on its lifespan, T-8 Plankwall® comes with a 40 year limited paint warranty.

 There are many benefits to metal panels that mimic wood, but some may still choose to work with real lumber for its uniqueness and character.
 While T-8 Plankwall® includes four different patterns, there are no two pieces of reclaimed wood that look alike.
 It all depends on the aesthetic you are looking to achieve.

 For more information on metal panels that look like wood, take a look at our wood alternative wall and soffit system.

 About The Author

-Lauren is a freelance writer and public relations specialist.
-She works closely with the marketing department at Western States Metal Roofing and provides insight on content creation and product promotions.
+Lauren is the Content Manager at Western States Metal Roofing and provides insight on content creation and product promotions.